 Enter in one of two age groups, either youth or Adults 22+.
 Each entrant can enter 1-3 pieces of writing, and any mix of fiction, poetry and creative non-fiction.
-The cost to enter is $20 for adults and $15 for youth.
+The cost to enter 1-3 pieces of work is $20 for adults and $15 for youth.

 $3,000 in Cash Prizes!